ilijamt/glacier-interface/README.md

 $ gi version
 ```

-This will give the all the details needed about the application.
+This will give the all the details needed about the application, you should also remove any personal information if present.

 Also if possible include a way to replicate the issue too, it would simplify the solution.